 Drones can survey areas to warn about accident risks; inspect bridges to ensure they’re safe for drivers; find damaged railroad ties; survey rivers so anti-flood actions can begin; and mitigate risks of natural disasters, like landslides.

-Transportation engineers create or improve transportation systems so that traffic can flow efficiently and safely.
-Projects include creating new infrastructures or systems for airports, bridges, buses, highways, ships and trains.
+Transportation careers engineers create or improve transportation systems so that traffic can flow efficiently and safely.
+Projects include creating new infrastructures or systems for airports, bridges, buses, highways, ships, and trains.
 The engineer will start by analyzing data to find problem areas, and then they’ll come up with creative solutions.

 Here are just three of the many ways transportation engineers improve safety: